-For information as to the amount and kind of work to be done, bidders are referred to the specifications, showing the manner of payment for the work and forms of proposals, may be obtained and the plans may be seen at the office of the Department.
+For information as to the amount and kind of work to be done, bidders are referred to the specifications, and drawings which form part of these proposals.

+The form of the agreement and the specifications, showing the manner of payment for the work and forms of proposals, may be obtained and the plans may be seen at the office of the Department.